Stations of the Cross: History

 The Stations of the Cross originated from the pilgrimage to Jerusalem in Roman Judaea and a desire to reproduce the Via Dolorosa.
 Imitating holy places was not a new concept.
-For example, the religious complex of Santo Stefano in Bologna, Italy, replicated the Church of the Holy Sepulchre and other religious sites, including the Mount of Olives and the Valley of Josaphat.
+For example, the religious complex of Santo Stefano in Bologna, Italy, replicated the Church of the Holy Sepulchre and other religious sites in Palestine, including the Mount of Olives and the Valley of Josaphat.

 Following the siege of 1187, Jerusalem fell to the forces of Saladin, the first sultan of Egypt and Syria.
 Forty years later, members of the Franciscan religious order were allowed back into the Holy Land.
 Their founder, Francis of Assisi, held the Passion of Christ in special veneration and is said to have been the first person to receive stigmata.
 In 1217, Francis also founded the Custody of the Holy Land to guard and promote the devotion to Christian holy places.
 The Franciscans' efforts were recognized when Pope Clement VI officially proclaimed them the custodians of holy places in 1342.
 Although several travelers who visited the Holy Land during the 12–14th centuries (e.g. Riccoldo da Monte di Croce, Burchard of Mount Sion, and James of Verona), mention a "Via Sacra", i.e. a settled route that pilgrims followed, there is nothing in their accounts to identify this with the Way of the Cross, as we understand it.
 The earliest use of the word "stations", as applied to the accustomed halting-places along the Via Sacra at Jerusalem, occurs in the narrative of an English pilgrim, William Wey, who visited the Holy Land in the mid-15th century and described pilgrims following the footsteps of Christ to Golgotha.
-In 1521, a book called Geystlich Strass (German: "spiritual road") was printed with illustrations of the stations in the Holy Land.
+In 1521, a book called Geystlich Strass ("spiritual road") was printed with illustrations of the stations in the Holy Land.